TimesysGit/meta-timesys/README.md

 VIGILES_KEY_FILE = "/tools/timesys/linuxlink_key"
 ```

+If set, this option can be overridden on the command line by setting the
+environment variable VIGILES_KEY_FILE to the location of an alternate Key
+File.
+This feature can be used by developers to use a personal/local key
+without having to change a shared local.conf for a board.

 ### Specifying a Product or Manifest

 By default your manifest will be uploaded to the top-level folder of your "Private Workspace" Product on the Vigiles Dashboard.
 This can be changed by downloading the "Dashboard Config" for an alternative Product and/or Folder and specifying it in your local.conf file.

+If set, this option can be overridden on the command line by setting the
+environment variable VIGILES_DASHBOARD_CONFIG to the location of an alternate
+Dashboard Config file.
+This feature can be used by developers to use a
+personal/local key without having to change a shared local.conf for a board.

 >New Products can be defined by clicking on the "New Product" product link and specifying a name.
 To download the Dashboard Config for the top-level folder of that Product, click on the "Product Settings" link and then the "Download Dashboard Config" button.